Chris2011/Cucumberbeans/README.md

 ![overview](https://github.com/Downright-Development/Cucumberbeans/raw/master/screenshots/overview.png)

 Cucumber lets software development teams describe how software should behave in plain text; and this text follows some conventions and keyword specified by a syntax called Gherkin.
-At the moment the feature supported for this langualge are:
+At the moment the feature supported for this language are:

 * **Syntax Highlighting** (Colors, editable in the preference)
 * **Navigation** of feature files (the navigator view)